mgorys/WorkplaceMG/README.md

 # WorkplaceMG

 WorkplaceMG is an application, on which you can make a reservation for a place in office.
+Application checks if your reservation will overlap with other and if there is enough equipment to provide for that particular place.

 ## Installation
 1.Change your connection string in appsettings.json